Canberra ACT Region

 - Rumble in the Bronx – completely inspirational because of what Jackie Chan can do

-- No Retreat, No Surrender – inspirational because of the training and what you can achieve when you train hard
+- Never back down – inspirational because of the training and what you can achieve when you train hard

 With regards to Taekwondo where do you see yourself in 5 years?, 10 years?

-10 years – haven’t thought that far ahead.
+10 years – haven’t really thought that far ahead but hopefully some challenging personal journeys along the way